NappyGoo header image

 Nappy Goo ingredients

-Other ingredients in Nappy Goo cream are calcium hydroxide, oleic acid, olive oil, purified water and wool fat (lanolin).
+The non-active ingredients in Nappy Goo cream are calcium hydroxide, oleic acid, olive oil, purified water and wool fat (lanolin).

 For the Nappy Goo Safety Data Sheet (SDS) click SDS Nappy Goo cream